OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

 Here we will describe how OceanBioME defines biogeochemical (BGC) models, how this varies from Oceananigans, and how to implement your own model.

 ## Model structure
 OceanBioME BGC models are `struct`s of type `ContinuousFormBiogeochemistry`, which is of abstract type `AbstractContinuousFormBiogeochemistry` from Oceananigans.
-In Oceananigans this describes BGC models which are continuous (depend continuously on ``x``, ``y``, and ``z``) rather than discrete (depending on ``i``, ``j``, ``k``).
-This simplifies the implementation of BGC models as forcing and sinking are very simple to define and add to tracers, and then Oceananigans handles the rest.
+In Oceananigans this describes BGC models which are defined using continuous functions (depending continuously on ``x``, ``y``, and ``z``) rather than discrete functions (depending on ``i``, ``j``, ``k``).
+This allows the user to implement the BGC model equations without worrying about details of the grid or discretization, and then Oceananigans handles the rest.

-OceanBioME's `ContinuousFormBiogeochemistry` adds a layer on top of this which makes adding [light attenuation models](@ref light), [sediment](@ref sediment), and [biologically active particles](@ref individuals).
-This is because `ContinuousFormBiogeochemistry` has parameters in which the types of these components are stored.
-This means that the model components will automatically be integrated with the BGC model without having to add new methods to various Oceananigans functions as you otherwise will have.
+OceanBioME's `ContinuousFormBiogeochemistry` adds a layer on top of this which makes it easy to add [light attenuation models](@ref light), [sediment](@ref sediment), and [biologically active particles](@ref individuals) (or indivdiual-based models).
+OceanBioME's `ContinuousFormBiogeochemistry` includes parameters in which the types of these components are stored.
+This means that these model components will automatically be integrated into the BGC model without having to add new methods to call Oceananigans functions.

 ## Implementing a model